Online Learning: Frequently Asked Questions

 I see you offer a for-credit and a not-for-credit version of the moderated courses.
 Can you tell me what the credit is for?

-If you are enrolled as a BA student at the Kathmandu University Centre for Buddhist Studies at Rangjung Yeshe Institute you may use the credits from your online course toward a BA degree in Buddhist Studies from KU CBS, but note that most of your study will need to be done in Nepal.
-You can also use the credits earned to help meet the prerequisites of our MA Buddhist Studies and our MA Translation, Textual Interpretation and Philology programs, by taking them as part of your study in our MA Preparatory program.
+If you are enrolled as a BA student at the Kathmandu University Centre for Buddhist Studies at Rangjung Yeshe Institute you may use the credits from your online course toward a BA degree in Buddhist Studies from KU-CBS, but note that most of your study will need to be done in Nepal.
+You may also use the credits earned as part of your study in our MA Preparatory program to help meet the prerequisites of our MA Buddhist Studies and our MA Translation, Textual Interpretation, and Philology programs.

-You may also be able to use your credits toward a degree from another University.
-You will need to contact your university’s registrar yourself to inquire about whether they will accept the credits from our online learning courses.
+You may also be able to use your credits toward a degree from another university.
+You will need to contact your department head or the university’s registrar yourself to inquire about whether they will accept the credits from our accredited online learning courses.

 What are the rules for withdrawing from a course?

 You may withdraw from any interactive or for-credit course by the Monday following the first week of classes for a full refund.
 If you withdraw from the course after that, your course fee will not be refunded.
 No refunds will be offered for Self-Study courses.
-This withdrawal policy applies only to online learning asynchronous courses given through Moodle, and not to courses given online as part of RYI’s synchronous learning courses, or to any of the graduate or undergraduate programs, including the summer program.
+This withdrawal policy applies only to online learning asynchronous courses studied through LearnDash, and not to RYI’s synchronous online learning courses, nor to any of the graduate or undergraduate programs, nor to the summer program and the translator training program.

-What course will I get credit for from Kathmandu University if I take an interactive for-credit course?
+What Kathmandu University course will I get credit for when I take a for-credit course?

-These online courses earn the following credits at Kathmandu University:
+These asynchronous online courses earn the following credits at Kathmandu University:

 Classical Tibetan II earns credit for TLAN 102 (3 credits)